Shanthan-g/Banking_System/readme.txt

 Functionalites:
 - You can either sign up as a joint account or single account.
 Duplicate usernames are not allowed.
 Initial balance is set to 0
 - You can sign in by username, password and specifying what kind of account
-- Deposit, Withdraw, checkBalance, Change Password, View Details.
+- User-> Deposit, Withdraw, checkBalance, Change Password, View Details.
+- Admin-> Add user, Delete user, Modify user, Get User Details.

 How to Run:
 First Run the account.c file.
 This will create a database.bin with 11 accounts in it.
 5 of them are single accounts while other 5 are joint accounts.